Windower/packages/party_menu/README.md

 10. To change the overall width of the overlay you can use the following equivalent commands.
 Note that the input width must be an integer between 0 and 50000 inclusive and has a default value of 500 if it is not provided.
     * /pm wid [new_width]
     * /pm width [new_width]
-11. Should you use commands 3 to 11 and find settings you are happy with, you can save your settings with one of the following equivalent commands.
-    * /pm s
-    * /pm save